WARNING: CONTAINS SPOILERS FOR TOWERS OF MIDNIGHT

 A few dreams that are not ‘true’ dreams follow:

 Wading through waist-deep snow with trees thick all around her, knowing she had to reach the edge of the forest.
-But even when she glimpsed the end of the trees ahead, one blink and it receded into the distance, leaving her to flounder on.Egwene finds being Amyrlin arduous.
+But even when she glimpsed the end of the trees ahead, one blink and it receded into the distance, leaving her to flounder on.Egwene found being Amyrlin arduous.
 The dreams indicate the amount of concentration needed to further her goals; the slightest lapse and they escape her.
 The forest in the first dream recalls the phrase ‘can’t see the wood (forest) for the trees’; that is, being too mired in detail to see the overall picture.
-Certainly the Shadow is doing its best to starve Egwene of accurate information about events and to keep her busy with problems so she hasn’t time to do her own planning.
+Certainly, the Shadow did its best to starve Egwene of accurate information about events and to keep her busy with problems so she had little time to do her own planning.

 Or she was pushing a great millstone up a steep hill, but every time she was almost to the top, she slipped and fell and watched the huge stone rill back to the bottom, so she had to trudge back down and begin again, only every time the hill was higher than before.
 She knew enough of dreams to know where these came from even if they had no special meaning.
 None beyond the fact that she was tired and had a seemingly endless task in front of her, anyway.